JanSharp/VRCItemSystem/notes.md

   - [x] Make a spawner that drops an item from a little above the ground in order to reproduce the issue and test it
 - [ ] could add a threshold as the maximum allowed offset between tracing data and their related bones, like 5 cm at an eye height of 2 m. this could improve edge cases where tracking data is stretched away from the associated bone, presumably temporarily
 - [ ] use the fact that entity prefabs are actually already instances in the scene, specifically by using te \[SingletonReference\] attribute for entities and entity extensions
+- [x] make custom inspector for item entity extensions simply to remove the line that gets drawn by default by the UdonSharp inspector.
+For now anyway as there are no other options in that extension